1,000+ Opportunities

 Participate in recognition event.
 If selected, you will be asked to submit a brief report six months into the funding period and at the end of the funding period. © New Hampshire Charitable Foundation Confirmed in Compliance with National Standards for US Community Foundations MyNHCF | Manage your fund GrantSource | Apply for a grant ScholarshipSource | Apply for a scholarship

-Based on current listing details, eligibility includes: Individual artists residing in the Piscataqua/Seacoast region of New Hampshire Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individual artists residing in the Piscataqua/Seacoast region of New Hampshire.
+Confirm the full requirements in the official notice before applying.